mb0/xelf-go/exp/README.md

 Calls and symbols cache their environment during the first resolution phase.

 A `Spec` is a func or form definition that resolves and evaluates calls.
-If the first element of a call does not resolve to a spec literal the program calls a special dyn spec from environment to allow syntactic sugar.
+If the first element of a call does not resolve to a spec literal the program calls a `dyn` spec to allow syntax sugar.

+The `dyn` spec is usually evaluated from the root environment on program creation cached in a program field.
+If the program dyn field is explicitly set to nil, we are in dyndyn mode and look up the dyn spec from the current environment whenever we need one.